 Anyone who ever had their cable Internet knocked out by roadwork knows that cities and towns across the United States are crisscrossed by buried fiber-optic cables.
 So when you think about how continents are connected, it seems painfully obvious that those lines are below the world’s oceans.

-Not all cables are located at the same depth.
-In some cases, the fiber-optic lines are found near oceanic life, and others are buried in the ocean floor by specialized plows that are lowered from boats.
-While the story of how early Internet cables were placed is very interesting, I’m more concerned about threats to the World Wide Web.
+The Vox video points out that those cables are almost the same size as a can of Coke, and not all cables are located at the same depth.
+In some cases, the fiber-optic lines are found near oceanic life, while others are buried in the ocean floor by specialized plows that are lowered from boats.

 What is the threat to underwater Internet cables?